shaardie/blog.haardiek.org/plotting-sentinel-5p-data.md

 ![world](images/plotting-sentinel-5p-data/world.png)

-Our data and the world map does have the same projection, so we can plot them easily together.
+Our data and the world map have the same projection, so we can easily plot them together.
-But since projection is widely spread on the pols, we are switching to the [Robinson projection](https://en.wikipedia.org/wiki/Robinson_projection).
+But since that projection is widely distorted on the poles, we are switching to the [Robinson projection](https://en.wikipedia.org/wiki/Robinson_projection).

 ```python
 robinson_projection = '+a=6378137.0 +proj=robin +lon_0=0 +no_defs'